jlmartinnavarro/lattice-blind-signature/README.md

 #	Lattice Blind Signature
-This repository contains the code for the paper **Improved Lattice Blind Signatures from Recycled Entropy**.
-Part of the code was taken from the implementation of [lattice anonymous credentials](https://github.com/Chair-for-Security-Engineering/lattice-anonymous-credentials).
+This repository contains the code by Corentin Jeudy for the paper **Improved Lattice Blind Signatures from Recycled Entropy** by Corentin Jeudy and Olivier Sanders.
+The paper was published at Crypto 2025 and is also available on the IACR ePrint Archive [here](https://eprint.iacr.org/2024/1289).
+Part of the code was taken from the implementation of [lattice anonymous credentials](https://github.com/Chair-for-Security-Engineering/lattice-anonymous-credentials) by Sven Argo, Corentin Jeudy and Georg Land.

 The repository contains
 - the parameter selection and security estimation scripts, and